 How to make an animated GIF from a video (Photoshop)

 Before we jump right into the tutorial, we should address the elephant in the room.
 Adobe Photoshop is probably the best software available for making GIFs (or editing images in general).
-If you don’t have Photoshop, there are programs that can give you some of the same functionality, such as GIMP, but if you want to get serious about making GIFs, Photoshop is the way to go.
+If you don’t have Photoshop, there are programs that can give you some of the same functionality, such as GIMP, but if you want to get serious about making GIFs,

 Step 1 — Find a good video sequence on the web that you want to turn into a GIF.
 This can be practically anything, but try to opt for a clip that is not too long, as brevity is the soul of the GIF.